Code-Institute-Submissions/ms3-cookery-instructions_AugResub/README.md

 [Mongo DB](https://www.mongodb.com/)

-* MongoDB is the database used by the app tp store content uploaded by its users.
+* MongoDB is the database used by the app to store content uploaded by its users.
 * The following collection should be created:

     * recipes